MarikoSakuragi/BHA-2022/week4/index.md

 ・Can I put sugar and chicken broth together?
 Or is it enough to put either?<br/>
 ・It was unexpectedly difficult to make a sterilized space in my kitchen.
 I tried to keep there clean as possible as I could by spraying alcohol, I did not know to what extent I should clean up.<br/>
 ・Putting the petri dishes in the fridge might help it harden faster.
 But I did not it because I was not sure the inside of refrigerator is clean.<br/>
+・If I have time, I would like to research where I can get the items for the other kind of mediums.<br/>
 <br/>
 **References**<br/>
 [・Lists of Medium (Waag Society)](http://biohackacademy.github.io/bha7/cultivation-media/)<br/>